siuxoes/siuxoes.github.io/_posts/2015-12-12-CodeEval-Try to solve it.markdown

 ---
 layout: post
-title:  "CodeEval - Try to solve it (JAVA)"
+title:  "CodeEval - Try to solve it JAVA"
 date:   2015-12-12
 ---